 Second, those activities could not have been brought into the scope of the defendants' employment as somehow "incidental" to the performance of their duties.
 Unauthorized conduct can be within the scope of employment if the employee engages in it as a method of carrying out his legitimate responsibilities - or, as courts sometimes term it, if it is a direct outgrowth of his job.
 See Rasul I, 512 F.3d at 658; see also, e.g., Lyon v.
 Carey, 533 F.2d 649, 655 (D.C.
 Cir.
 1976) (resolution of customer dispute through violence); Howard Univ. v.
 Best, 484 A.2d 958, 987 (D.C.
 1984) (dean's interaction with faculty member at faculty meetings and university functions part of job responsibilities); Weinberg, 518 A.2d at 992 (resolution of customer dispute through violence).
-But for the challenged activity to be within the scope, "D.C. law . . . requires that the alleged tort arise from the employee's authorized duties."
+However, for the challenged activity to be within the scope, "D.C. law . . . requires that the alleged tort arise from the employee's authorized duties."
 See Haddon, 68 F.3d 1420 at 1425 (emphasis in original).
-Conversely, if a goal or outcome is not part of the employment.
-At most, it would raise an issue of fact as to what that scope might have been, warranting not dismissal but discovery into the policies and procedures on treatment of persons determined not to be enemy combatants, and into whether defendants unnecessarily prolonged Mr. Al Laithi's detention through lack of diligence in employee's job, the means he uses to accomplish it are not part of his job either - even if his conduct was connected to or made possible by his employment.
+Conversely, if a particular goal or outcome is not part of the employee's job, the means he uses to accomplish it are not part of his job either - even if his conduct was connected to or made possible by his employment.
 See id. at 1425 (electrician's effort to induce chef to withdraw complaint against supervisor not within scope of employment); see also Penn.
 Central Trans.
 Co. v.
 Reddick, 398 A.2d 27, 32 (D.C.
 1979) (railroad brakeman's assault of taxi driver for not promptly providing transportation from station to railyard not within scope of employment).